tomdbar/naqs-for-quantum-chemistry/README.md

 #### TL;DR

-*These notebooks are currently not working due to updates to the underlying OpenFermion and Psi4 packages - I'll fix them!*
+*Certain parts of the notebooks relating to generating molecular data are currently not working due to updates to the underlying OpenFermion and Psi4 packages (I'll fix it!) - however the experimental results of NAQS can still be reproduced as we also provide pre-generated data in this repository.*

 If you don't care for now, and you just want to see it running, here are two links to notebooks that will set-up and run on Colab.
 Just note that Colab will not have enough memory to run experiments on the largest molecules we considered.